Nationals vs. Reds Player Props Betting Odds

 Steer Stats

-- Steer has collected 108 hits with 23 doubles, two triples, 17 home runs and 46 walks.
+- Steer has recorded 108 hits with 23 doubles, two triples, 17 home runs and 47 walks.
 He has driven in 62 runs with nine stolen bases.

 Steer Recent Games